citelao/cse132-site/_studios/02-the-arduino.md

 Today you will get accustomed to the basics of Arduino C by writing a simple "heartbeat" program and uploading it to your Arduino board.

-Then you will wire an electrical circuit that connects with the board, something impossible to do with a regular desktop computer.
+Then you will write an identical program in Java and compare the two programs to understand the differences between the two systems.

 #### Objectives